 Bicycle & Pedestrian School Safety Review Study assessments have been completed on over sixty-three (63) elementary and middle schools and new school sites in Volusia County.
 Assessments have also been completed for seven (7) elementary and middle schools in Flagler County.
 Additional information can be found at B/P School Safety Studies.

 The Volusia County Bicycling Map for the Experienced Cyclist was the first countywide bicycling map.
 It was completed by the BPAC and River to Sea TPO staff in 2009.
 The first revised map was published in 2012.
 The map was developed in cooperation with the Florida Bicycle Association, Florida Freewheelers Bicycle Club, Bike Florida, and local governments in Volusia County.
-The map is scheduled to be updated in the summer/fall of 2017.
-The current bike map is available at bicycle-pedestrian maps.
+The map was updated and is now titled the 2019 Bicycle Suitability Map and includes all of the TPO’s planning area.
+The current bike map is available for download at bicycle-pedestrian maps.

 The Walk and Ride Bicycle & Pedestrian Safety Video is a River to Sea TPO project funded by the Florida Safe Routes to School Program and produced by Daytona State College.
 The video and accompanying public service announcements promote safe practices for walking and biking.
 English and Spanish versions of the video are available.
 The videos are available at Bicycle Safety Videos.